imanghafoori1/laravel-terminator/README.md

 Do you see how "return" keyword is now turned into function calls ?!

-2 - Now we have got rid of returns, it is possible to extract into methods like below:
+2 - Now we have got rid of return statements, it is possible to extract each if block into a method like below:

 ```php